Tehlu/blog/README.md

 Doctrings for Py

 Variable:
-Python: Dynamic
+Python: Dynamic, No command for declaring variables. i.e x=5, x=True, etc
-Javascript: Dynamic i.e var, let, const
+Javascript: Dynamic, uses var, let, const to declare variables.

 Spacing, Indentation:
 Python must use a 4 tabs indent on each level.
 No mixing of tabs and spaces.
 Js has just best practices(similar to Python btw) but no indent requirements.
 Examples: space after commas in list, space between Classes(2), methods(1) etc

 Use Case
-Python is popular in Data Science, Machine Learning, and IOT JS is mainly used in web applications.
+Python is popular in Data Science, Machine Learning, IOT, security, automation JS is mainly used in web applications.
+However, both languages have frameworks and libraries we can use to create desktop and mobile apps.
+We'll explore more when it comes to developing libraries, or even applications close to the hardware (embedded systems, kernels, OS, etc)